indieweb/indieauth-client-php/README.md

 if($response['me'] != $_SESSION['user_entered_url']) {
   $authorizationEndpoint = IndieAuth\Client::discoverAuthorizationEndpoint($response['me']);
   if($authorizationEndpoint != $_SESSION['authorization_endpoint']) {
-    echo "The authorization endpoint at the profile URL is not the same as the one used to begin the flow!";
+    die("The authorization endpoint at the profile URL is not the same as the one used to begin the flow!");
-    die();
   }
 }
 ```

 ### Making API requests